Presented by

 Julie Hayes

-Join Julie Hayes, co-founder of HAPA Filipino Dancers, as she teaches students about Filipino culture in this active workshop based on the Legend of Alitaptap – the story of how fireflies were created.
+Join Julie Hayes, co-founder of HAPA Filipino Dancers, as she teaches participants about Filipino culture in this active workshop based on the Legend of Alitaptap – the story of how fireflies were created.

-Julie will lead the students through a musical warm up, including traditional songs and l folk dance.
-Students will depict fireflies found in the Philippines while dancing the “Alitaptap” (Firefly).
+Julie will lead the participants through a musical warm up, including traditional songs and folk dance.
+Participants will depict fireflies found in the Philippines while dancing the “Alitaptap” (Firefly).

 Upon request, this presentation can also include instruction in paper-folding.
-This workshop can be easily modified for length and student population.
+This workshop can be easily modified for length and age.

-This workshop works best in a gym or open area with a flat surface in which students can stand with arms extended without touching a neighbor student (approx. 400 square feet for a class of twenty-five 3rd graders.)
+This workshop works best in a gym or open area with a flat surface in which participants can stand with arms extended without touching a neighbor.

 Region/Culture